Wei Harrington

 Great fit if you…

-• prefer calm, step-by-step guidance without intensity
+• prefer calm, step-by-step guidance without intensity or competition

 May not fit if you…